 ‘It’s an honour to be painting back in a place I used to call home.
 Leeds has always rallied for equality and its cultural significance is something to remain incredibly proud of.
 Speaking personally, football is a cohesive healer when it celebrates diversity and it has the ability to transcend stereotypes and break down barriers.

 Every person should have their safe space to attend sporting events free from fear.
 My intention for this mural is to echo the sentiments of Marching Out Together, to take some visible space for LBGTQ+ footie fans and spread a wider message of solidarity’

 Our work with Marching Out Together, Jay and Leeds United has received funding from Leeds Inspired, as well as Marching Out Together members and contributions such as the loan of a scissor lift from Media Access Solutions.

 Stephen Wignal, Chair of Marching Out Together, says:

-On behalf of Marching Out Together, I am delighted that we are going to join the growing number of Leeds United Mural’s around the city.
-To have a mural that celebrates LGBT+ inclusion, the club we love and the local community is something really special.
-The work that has gone into resourcing this is incredible and I am proud of everyone involved.
-Special thanks go out to the board of Marching Out Together, East Street Arts, Leeds Inspired and the artist Jay Gillead.
-I cannot wait to see the mural completed and celebrate another important milestone for inclusion for Marching Out Together
+‘On behalf of Marching Out Together, I am delighted that we are going to join the growing number of Leeds United Mural’s around the city.
+To have a mural that celebrates LGBTQ+ inclusion, the club we love and the local community is something really special’

-Working with Marching Out Together and Cbloxx brings together a team which we feel reflects the passions and inclusive nature that East Street Arts strives to deliver not only in our small corner of Leeds but across the city as a whole, and every football fan knows how it feels to have someone on your side that reflects the world you live in’
+‘Since moving into Patrick Studios in 2004, East Street Arts has been looking for the right project to adorn the gable end of our building, and this is that project!
+Working with Marching Out Together and Cbloxx brings together a team that reflects the passions and inclusive nature that East Street Arts strives to deliver, not only in our small corner of Leeds but across the city as a whole, and every football fan knows how it feels to have someone on your side that reflects the world you live in’